Yoctol/bottender/docs/channel-slack-setup.md

 ## Environment Configuration

-Bottender utilizes the [dotenv](https://www.npmjs.com/package/dotenv) package to load your environment variables when developing your application.
+Bottender utilizes the [dotenv](https://www.npmjs.com/package/dotenv) package to load your environment variables when developing your app.

 To make a Slack bot work, you must prepare the following environment variables, which you may put into your `.env` file later: